data-hunters/metadata-digger/README.md

 | `output.solr.conversion.dateTimeTags` |  | List of tag names that has to be converted into Solr date time format.
 If you use Metadata Digger Solr Schema use the following: `md_exif_ifd0_datetime,md_icc_profile_profile_datetime,md_gps_datetime,md_exif_subifd_datetime_original`. |

 Metadata Digger sends commit request immediately after indexing all results to Solr.

+## Building from source
+To build Metadata Digger from source, you need to have SBT.

 ## External dependencies
 We use the following libraries in our application: